eu-sanisa/DHQ_feeding_python/README.md

 # boris_latency.py

-Using the log files obtained from the BORIS software (), this python script calculates:
+Using the log files obtained from the BORIS software (Friard and Gamba 2016), this python script calculates:
 * the latency to each behavior

+# References
+Rodriguez, A., Zhang, H., Klaminder, J., Brodin, T., Andersson, P. L. and Andersson, M. (2018).
+ToxTrac: a fast and robust software for tracking organisms.
+Methods in Ecology and Evolution, 9(3):460-464.
+Friard, O., and Gamba, M. (2016).
+BORIS: a free, versatile open‐source event‐logging software for video/audio coding and live observations.
+Methods in ecology and evolution, 7(11): 1325-1330.